Vision of Disorder (album): Background and recording

 The recording of Vision of Disorder was marred by various difficulties.
 The band did not get on with Locke, and lacked enough money for food; their car also broke down.
 The band ordered new amplifiers prior to recording, which did not arrive on time, delaying the recording of guitars by three days.
 Williams had problems getting himself in the right headspace to record vocals, and had trouble trying to sing over the new equipment.
 As he began redoing his parts, Williams was forced to leave the Boston area to get his wisdom teeth removed, which he spent a week recovering from.
-As Vision of Disorder had overran their time at Brown Sound, he redid his vocal tracks at B.K.
+As Vision of Disorder had overrun their time at Brown Sound, he redid his vocal tracks at B.K.
 According to A&R rep Howie Abrams, Williams struggled to use a studio microphone and ultimately recorded his parts with a handheld microphone.
 Following its recording, Fleischmann left Vision of Disorder due to personal differences and returned to school.
 Baumbach attributed his departure to tensions stemming from their unhappiness with the album's production.
 Williams later said that Fleischmann's departure cast "a huge dark cloud over [the band].
 It was like a complete darkness, everything went down."